 First Term: Basic Courses

-BC-101 ICT Project Planning & Management
+BC-101 ICT Project Planning and Management

 BC-102 Data Networks